alignalghii/my-rust-demo/README.md

 Method does not move its *self* object: it is not like a value argument, it is much more like a reference.
 See [sample source code](method_move/src/main.rs).

 There are more interesting samples about methods and their possible strategies toward mutability and movement: here are samples about a method moving ownership away from the self!
 Here are the more detailed and clarified furtherdeveloped [source code samples](method_moving_ownership_away_from_the_self/src/main.rs).
+It contains also samples about mutability of the self (of course not in the pointer reseating, but the content update sense).